isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 More details on the application process will be shared in due course.

-**Q26.
-What documents must a landlord submit to prove his eligibility for financial hardship?**
+<a name="q26">**Q26.
+What documents must a landlord submit to prove his eligibility for financial hardship?**</a>

 More details on the application process will be shared in due course.

-**Q27.
-If a landlord had granted short-term lease extensions to his tenants with significant rental reductions, can this reduce his rental waiver obligations?**
+<a name="q27">**Q27.
+If a landlord had granted short-term lease extensions to his tenants with significant rental reductions, can this reduce his rental waiver obligations?**</a>

 Landlords may submit an application within 14 calendar days of receiving copies of the Notice of Rental Waiver and supporting documents, to have a rental waiver assessor ascertain whether their rental waiver obligation may be offset by the assistance that they had provided.
 More details on the application process will be shared in due course.

 ### <a name="6disp">Dispute Resolution </a> <a href="#s6" title="Return to top">↩</a> ###

-Q28.
+<a href="#q28" id="a28">Q28.
 I have determined myself to be eligible and have completed service of all the necessary documents.
 Hence, I have not paid my rental arrears of 2 weeks.
 If I am subsequently assessed to be ineligible under the assessment mechanism, will I be liable for the late payment and interest charge associated with this amount?

-Q29.
+<a href="#q29" id="a29">Q29.
 Can a landlord take enforcement action against tenants for non-payment of rent pending the tenant-occupier’s receipt of the Notice of Rental Waiver?

-**Q28.
+<a name="q28">**Q28.
 I have determined myself to be eligible and have completed service of all the necessary documents.
 Hence, I have not paid my rental arrears of 2 weeks.
-If I am subsequently assessed to be ineligible under the assessment mechanism, will I be liable for the late payment and interest charge associated with this amount?**
+If I am subsequently assessed to be ineligible under the assessment mechanism, will I be liable for the late payment and interest charge associated with this amount?**</a>

 Yes.
 You will be liable for the late payment and interest charge associated with the 2 weeks of rental waiver, if you are subsequently assessed not to be eligible.
 As such, we urge that you make a careful assessment of your ability to qualify for the Rental Waiver Framework before proceeding with the necessary steps to claim the rental waiver.

-**Q29.
-Can a landlord take enforcement action against tenants for non-payment of rent pending the tenant-occupier’s receipt of the Notice of Rental Waiver?**
+<a name="q29">**Q29.
+Can a landlord take enforcement action against tenants for non-payment of rent pending the tenant-occupier’s receipt of the Notice of Rental Waiver?**</a>

 Tenants should comply with their contractual obligations prior to receiving the Notice of Rental Waiver, as they may otherwise be subject to enforcement action.
 We nevertheless encourage landlords and tenants to discuss and find mutually agreeable arrangements, taking into account any rental waiver that the tenant may be eligible to receive.